arghya17/Movie_recommender/README.md

 # Movie_recommender

-A Movie recommender website based on nueral search built using jina
+A Movie recommender website based on neural search built using jina

+To lauch the website clone the repository and run the following commands- pip install -r requirements.txt streamlit run frontend.py